fixyldev/InvisibleArmorModel/README.md

 <br></br>

 ## 🗒️ Description
 Any armor model (except the Turtle Shell and the Elytra) is **invisible** in third person.
-This is especially handy if you don't want to see an armor model on other players or yourself.
-When using it with other players in co-op, there could be complications as the other players can see your armor, as well as theirs.
-But you can't.
-I wouldn't recommend it for competitive games, because you would be at a big **disadvantage** against other players.
+This comes in handy when no armor model on other players or yourself should be seen.
+When using it with other players on a server or a realm, keep in mind that all other players are still be able to see the armor models.
+It is not recommended for competitive games, since there would be a **disadvantage** against other players.

 Note: Armor Trims are invisible on Turtle Shells due to their texture being invisible!
 <br></br>